 Coordination Compounds CBSE Marks Weightage Compared Across Class 12 Chemistry Chapters

 The visual below maps typical CBSE Class 12 Chemistry marks across all 10 chapters of the 2026-27 NCERT book, averaged over the last five board papers.
-This is the canonical table used by every Coordination Compounds Collegedunia resource page, so the numbers match the bullets at the top of this page.

-More Coordination Compounds Class 12 Chemistry Resources
+Other Resources for Coordination Compounds Class 12 Chemistry

 - Coordination Compounds Class 12 Chemistry NCERT Solutions